Hi, I’m Dejan Kovacevic!

 For better or worse, journalists are really never anything but journalists, even after they embark on other endeavors.
-That spirit, that hunger, that urgency, that sense that at any given moment you should be asking somebody something for some kind of story … that gets carved deep.
+That spirit, that hunger, that sense that at any given moment you should be asking somebody something for some kind of story … that gets carved deep.

 I always knew I wanted to do that.
 I can recall feeling that since the fifth grade.
 And not because of sports.
 Sure, I was born and bred in Pittsburgh and followed all three teams — yes, including the Penguins way before that was a thing — but the fascination was with the job, with journalism itself.

 I’d go on to spend most of my life in newspapers, beginning with my freshman year at Duquesne University when I wrote my first article for the Post-Gazette — about the Central Catholic-North Catholic football rivalry — in the fall of 1985.

 A decade later, the PG added me to the Penguins’ beat, working alongside Dave Molinari, and the next seven winters were spent covering Jaromir Jagr, Ron Francis, Alexei Kovalev and, of course, the initial retirement and unforgettable return of Mario Lemieux in 2001, when I covered exclusively Lemieux and Jay Caufield skating on frozen Neville Island the day before he hit the ice anew.